vimeo/VimeoUpload/README.md

 1. A revised server-side Vimeo upload API that collapses the current 4 steps into 1 or 2 steps.

-1. Clear and concise upload system initialization.

-1. Clear and concise upload management and introspection.
+1. Clear and concise upload system initialization, management, and introspection.

-1. An upload system that accommodates many UX possibilities.
+1. An upload system that accommodates as many UX futures as possible.

 ## Getting Started
 ### CocoaPods